Fruithut/INF101_Labs/README.md

 #### *NB: This repository has been cloned from a GitLab server that was used for assignment delivery*
+#### *This repository does not contain the textual answers, and may or may not be fully completed in some parts*

 # Lab 6 - Forkrav og datainvariant – arv og substitusjonsprinsippet – litt rekursjon